av1155/Dockitect/Dockitect.md

 Design homelab topologies on a canvas and export deterministic `docker-compose.yml`.
 Import existing Compose to visualize and fix conflicts.
 Self-hosted, fast, and beautiful.
 Compose v2.x is in scope for import/export.

+Designer-First Workflow: create in three ways — Wizard, Blank Canvas, or Start with YAML; edit in dual modes (Canvas <-> YAML), with full round-trip once the deterministic exporter lands.
+A personal Library lets you save and reuse blueprints/templates (local-storage prototype now; planned SQLite/Prisma migration in P5).
+Dockitect is intentionally designer-first: no runtime management; export and then deploy via CLI, Portainer, or any orchestrator.

 ---

 ## 3) Development approach (solo w/ agentic AI)